Graph-ICS/Graph-ICS/readme.md

 ![Qt](https://img.shields.io/badge/Qt-5.11.0-green.svg) ![Itk-Kit](https://img.shields.io/badge/ITK-last%20version-blue.svg) ![OpenCv](https://img.shields.io/badge/OpenCV-last%20version-blue.svg) ![VisualStudio](https://img.shields.io/badge/Visual%20Studio%20compiler-2017-orange.svg)

-Graph-ICS is a **[CMake](https://cmake.org)** project for image processing, it uses   **[QML](http://doc.qt.io/qt-5/qtqml-index.html)** and **[QtQuick](http://doc.qt.io/qt-5/qtquick-index.html)** for implementing the user interface.
+Graph-ICS is a software for image processing.
+It supports image filters using **[ITK](https://itk.org/)** and **[OpenCV](https://opencv.org/)**.
+Its user interface is based on  **[QML](http://doc.qt.io/qt-5/qtqml-index.html)** and **[QtQuick](http://doc.qt.io/qt-5/qtquick-index.html)**.
-The **[ITK](https://itk.org/)** and **[OpenCV](https://opencv.org/)** Libraries and filters are used as well.

-Graph-ICS uses nodes to represent filters and images.
-Each node has an input and an output, which are images.
-Double clicking on a node will shows you the output of this node on the right window site.
-By creating edges between the nodes you can create a workflow between the nodes.

-You can also concatenate nodes connecting the output of a filter node with the input of another one.
+The user interface is basically divided into two parts: the canvas (drawing area) on the left and the viewer on the right.
+Via drag&drop  from the toolbar above you can draw nodes on the canvas.
+Nodes represent images or filters.

+Nodes can be connected to each other.
+So they can have input nodes on the left side and output nodes on the right side.
+Usually there is one image node input for a chain of filters.

+The picture below shows an example:

 <center>
 	<img src="doc/overview.png" />
 </center>

-The programm is devided in two parts: the canvas (drawing area) and the viewer.
-Inside the canvas the user is able to create nodes and connect them. if he double-cklicks on one node the output will be shown in the viewer on the right side.
+Via double-click on a node the corresponding output image will be calculated and shown on the right side by the viewer.

-Example:
+So if you double-click in the example below on "CVMedian" the image "brain.jpg" will be first processed by a black/white filter, then by an (OpenCV) median filter and then it the corresponding output image will be shown in the viewer.
+Otherwise if you double-click on "BlackWhite" only the black/white filter will be applied:

 <center>
 	<img src="doc/getResultExample.PNG" />
 </center>
-The user creates the node "Image" and selects a image file from his file system by clicking on the file symbol.
-To add the Black-White-Filter he creates the related node and connects the two nodes by drawing an edge between them.
-The output of the Black-White node is now the editet picture.
-This can be repeated as often as required. the output of the last filer (CVMedian) is the image which was loaded from the user with two filter operations.

 ## Installation

 Installing Graph-ICS with QT, ITK and OpenCv

-Note: the project has been recently renamed from GraphMIC to Graph-ICS.
+Note: the project has been recently renamed from "GraphMIC" to "Graph-ICS".
 The screenshots shown in the installation guide may contain the old name of the project.

 Required components